Skip to content

 • CompTIA CertMaster Practice — Adaptive question-based platform with over 1,000 practice questions per exam, identifying weak areas for focused review ($99 per exam)

-• Official CompTIA A+ Study Guide — Comprehensive textbook covering all exam objectives with chapter quizzes and review questions ($60-80, available from Wiley/Sybex)
+• Official CompTIA A+ Study Guide — Detailed textbook covering all exam objectives with chapter quizzes and review questions ($60–$80, available from Wiley/Sybex)

 • CompTIA A+ Exam Objectives — Free downloadable PDF listing all tested topics with specific performance-based skills requirements (available at CompTIA.org)

-• Professor Messer's CompTIA A+ Training Videos — Comprehensive free video course covering all exam objectives with over 20 hours of instruction per exam
+• Professor Messer's CompTIA A+ Training Videos — Complete free video course covering all exam objectives with over 20 hours of instruction per exam

-• Mike Meyers' CompTIA A+ Course — Popular video training with hands-on demonstrations available on Udemy and O'Reilly platforms ($20-200 depending on platform and sales)
+• Mike Meyers' CompTIA A+ Course — Popular video training with hands-on demonstrations available on Udemy and O'Reilly platforms ($20–$200 depending on platform)

-• CompTIA A+ Complete Study Guide by Sybex — Detailed textbook with practice questions and online learning environment including flashcards and practice exams ($50-70)
+• CompTIA A+ Complete Study Guide by Sybex — Detailed textbook with practice questions and online learning environment including flashcards ($50–$70)

 Hands-On Lab Practice Requirements